refayathaque/terraform/README.md

 Version controlling `terraform.tfstate` gives you the history of it
 Using a remote store (`backend.tf` with s3) for the terraform state will ensure that you always have the latest version of the state
 -Advantage of ^: avoids having to version control `terraform.tfstate`
+## Datasources
+Provide dynamic information from the cloud provider that can be used as inputs in terraform
+-E.g., list of AWS AMIs, AZs (Availabilty Zones), IP ranges (CIDR blocks), etc.
 ### Useful links:
 [Repo for Udemy course - "Learn DevOps: Infrastructure Automation w/ Terraform"](https://github.com/wardviaene/terraform-course)
 [Good intro](https://blog.gruntwork.io/a-comprehensive-guide-to-terraform-b3d32832baca)